-The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts.
+The subject site is located within a commercial zone (C2, General Business District) where commercial development is specifically allowed to include retail storefronts and non-storefronts.
 In addition, the property is located on one of the City's primary commercial corridors which is predominantly intended for commercial uses.
 Pursuant to the CMMC, cannabis retail storefronts and non-storefronts (delivery) are permitted uses in the City's commercial zones and are subject to extensive regulation (as specifically described in this report).
 These regulations are adopted to prevent land use inconsistencies with adjacent properties.
-Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center (as defined by the CMMC).
+Additionally, the proposed cannabis retail storefront use is not located within 1,000 feet of a K-12 school, playground, licensed child daycare, or homeless shelter, or within 600 feet of a youth center.
 All retail sales would take place underroof and no outdoor storage or sales are proposed nor would be allowed.
-Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include a boat repair shop and multitenant office building.
+Staff does not anticipate that the proposed retail cannabis use would be materially detrimental to the adjacent uses that include other retail establishments.